OscarBennich/git-tips-and-tricks/README.md

    ```

 4. Figure out what folders & files that need to be moved to the new repo
-   > Any folders will be automatically added if you move a file in that folder
+   > Note: If you move a specific file, any folder(s) it is part of will be automatically added
 5. Open the [script](GitMove-MultiPath.ps1) in the root of this repo and add the path(s) from the root of the cloned repo
+   > Note: Windows users should use '/' to delimit folders (**not** '\\')
-6. CD into the cloned repo and run the script from inside it:
+7. CD into the cloned repo and run the script from inside it:

    ```
    .\{{RELATIVE-PATH-TO-UTILITY-SCRIPT}} {{PATH-TO-GIT-FILTER-REPO-SCRIPT}}